appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 The machines used in this benchmark are the following:

-- A MacBook Air with M1 (plugged to a power outlet), running Mac OS, equipped with an ARM based M1 Chip.
+- A MacBook Air with M1 (plugged to a power outlet).
-- A Windows Laptop with ASUS ROG Zephyrus G14, AMD Ryzen 9 4900HS
+- A Windows Laptop with ASUS ROG Zephyrus G14, AMD Ryzen 9 4900HS (plugged to a power outlet)

 TODO